 Motherhood has changed me immensely.
 My dad used to tell me, among his 4 children, he worried the least for me.
 Because I am strong, I figure out things in life, I am a survivor.
 In many ways I am strong, independent, resourceful and a tigress mom.

 But in other ways, motherhood has also made me weak.
 I could still remember after I gave birth to my first born.
 I was on the way home in a cab.
 Crazy thoughts just rushed through my mind: What if there is a car crashing into us now and my baby die?
-What if i drop him later and he dies?
+What if I drop him later and he dies?
 What if ….
 Tears came running down my cheeks uncontrollably.
-I stayed awake at night thinking to myself: Have I loved my children enough today?
+I also spent many nights thinking to myself: Have I loved my children enough today?

 Yes, motherhood has also made me weak, but in weakness, I find my true strength.